kubernetes/minikube/site/content/en/docs/handbook/addons/external-dns.md

 <h3 class="step"><span class="fa-stack fa-1x"><i class="fa fa-circle fa-stack-2x"></i><strong class="fa-stack-1x text-primary">2</strong></span>(optional) Configure the addon</h2>

 You can only configure hostnames ending with `.demo` because the DNS zone is set to `demo.` by default.
+If you want to:

+- enable support for Istio CRDs or
-If you want to change the DNS zone, you can do so by configuring the addon.
+- change the default DNS zone,

+you can do so by configuring the addon.

 ```bash
 minikube addons configure external-dns